-This article describes how you can use a QScript to combine several Binary-Multi variable sets into a Binary-Grid set, or several Number-Multi questions into a Number-Grid.
+In order to combine variable sets into a -Grid Structure, Displayr needs to be able to identify how the variables match up into rows and columns between the Variable Sets.
+This article describes the requirements for joining together variables to make a -Grid Structure, and walks you through how to can use a QScript to combine several Binary-Multi variable sets into a Binary-Grid set, or several Number-Multi questions into a Number-Grid.

 In this article, we will work through an example to produce a table that looks like this: